-Capturing the attention of travel shoppers with your hotel’s content can be challenging to many hoteliers especially if most of your existing content is promotional messages about your hotel.
+Capturing the attention of travel shoppers with your hotel's content can be challenging to many hoteliers, especially if most of your existing content is promotional messages about your hotel.
 When done correctly, content marketing should enable you to communicate the value of your hotel with the user without sounding salesy or generic.
-The key to providing content that is of value to customers is by presenting them with information that is compelling, inspirational, and helpful during their travels.
+The key to providing content that is of importance to customers is by presenting them with information that is compelling, inspirational, and helpful during their travels.
 Many hoteliers have the misconception that quantity reigns over quality when it comes to content marketing.
-However, in this digital age, Google’s algorithm has less to do with keywords and more to do with bringing as much value to the shopper as possible.
-Writing content merely for the sake of ranking your website should not be the goal for your hotel’s content marketing strategy.
-Instead focus your attention on providing quality content that engages and entertains your online visitors.
+However, in this digital age, Google's algorithm has less to do with keywords.
+It has more to do with bringing as much value to the shopper as possible.
+Writing content merely for the sake of ranking your website should not be the goal for your hotel's content marketing strategy.
+Instead, focus your attention on providing quality content that engages and entertains your online visitors.
 Give users a reason to want to stay with you by showcasing not only what your hotel can offer but what the surrounding area has in store for you.

 Highlight Your Hotel's USP

 If you haven't yet identified what your hotel's unique selling propositions are, then start jotting these down even before writing your hotel's website content.
 When gathering this information, think about what guests most love about your hotel, whether it be the central location, your amenities, or/and helpful staff.
 Use online reviews left by former guests to determine what kind of propositions are being raved about.
 Once you've identified the characteristics of what makes your hotel special, then be sure to highlight these USPs throughout your content.
 A great way to mention your hotel's USP within the content is by painting a picture for your audience using descriptive words.
 Make readers imagine themselves already staying at your hotel.
 Here's an excellent example from the Best Western Sunset Plaza Hotel that illustrates this: